-HOW I APPROACHED PHOTOGRAPHING CLOCKS
+HOW I APPROACHED PHOTOGRAPHING CLOCKS AT THE CLOCK WORKSHOP

 My approach to any product photography which is being used to sell the products is to make the product look great, show it in its best light and choose the best angles.

-The client wanted the pictures to be ‘cut-out’ onto white so that the images would look clean and also to fit in with existing imagery.
+They wanted the pictures to be ‘cut-out’ onto white so that the images would look clean and also to fit in with existing imagery.

-So I knew I would need a high key background light, so I used the big Lastolite 6 by 7 foot Hi Lite this would be lit with two Elinchrom BRX 500 Flash heads.
+So I knew I would need a high key background light, so I used a big Lastolite 6 by 7 foot Hi Lite this would be lit with two Elinchrom BRX 500 Flash heads.